 - Experience and discussion regarding professional organizations: In addition to ASHP, the resident gains experience working with the Pharmacy Society of Wisconsin (PSW) and Vizient leadership teams.

 - Involvement in teaching and precepting students.
-Residents participate as teaching assistants in the School of Pharmacy, providing lectures and student coordination opportunities in Pharm.D. curriculum.
+Residents gain teaching and precepting experience with students through teaching assistant roles, lecturing and student project coordinator opportunities in Pharm.D. curriculum.